moneybutton/yours-channels/docs/How-to-build-a-bitcoin-micropayment-network-today.md

 ### Keeping track of multiple secrets

 Consider the case where Alice routes a payments through Bob to Carol.
-Assume that Carol has neither spent the HTLC transaction nor has reveiled her secret via a downgrade.
+Assume that Carol has neither spent the HTLC transaction nor has revealed her secret via a downgrade.

 	                Carol